xcart/xcart-docs/_pages/kb_en/multivendor/sale_usage_with_multivendor.md

 published: true
 version: X-Cart 5.4.1.x
 ---
-In a Multivendor X-Cart store with the addon [Sale](https://market.x-cart.com/addons/sale.html "Sale: Usage with Multivendor") installed and enabled, a vendor can manage a sale offer and assign it to their products if a special permission is set for the offer by a store administrator.
+In a Multivendor X-Cart store with the addon [Sale](https://market.x-cart.com/addons/sale.html "Sale: Usage with Multivendor") installed and enabled, a vendor can сreate, manage and assign a sale offer to their products if a special permission is set by a store administrator.

 Basic usage of the Sale addon is described in the main {% link "Sale Addon" ref_7tBJ8Yqo %} manual, so here we will just go over the multivendor-related specifics.